1. Name of the location of 90% of epistaxis

 7. Physically scaring complication of posterior nasal packing with foleys catheter

 Nasal polyps are pedunculated swellings within the nasal cavity.
 They are almost always benign and a result of inflammatory swelling within the nose or paranasal sinuses.
-The nature of the inflammation varies: chronic infective, allergic and intrinsic rhinitis are the usual causes.
-Of these intrinsic rhinitis is by far the commonest cause.
+The nature of the inflammation varies: chronic infective, allergic and other non-allergic rhinitis are the usual causes.
+Nasal polyps are usually a manifestation of chronic rhinosinusitis.